 As of September 30, 2021, we licensed from Landos four families of patent applications.
 The first patent family is directed to composition of matter for BT-11.
-The family includes issued patents in Mainland China, Hong Kong and South Korea.
+The family includes issued patents in Mainland China, Hong Kong and South Korea, and a pending application in South Korea.
 Any patent that may issue from this family of patent applications will have a twenty-year statutory expiration date in 2035, excluding any patent term extension or patent term adjustment, if applicable, that may be available.
 The second patent family is directed to the method of use of BT-11 in cell therapy.
 The family includes pending applications in Mainland China, Hong Kong and South Korea.
 Any patents that may issue from this family of patent applications will have a twenty-year statutory expiration date in 2038, excluding any patent term adjustment and patent term extension, if applicable, that may be available.
 The third patent family is directed to polymorphs of BT-11.
 A U.S. provisional application has been filed for this family and will extend via PCT to Mainland China, Hong Kong and South Korea.
-Any patents that may issue from these families of patent applications will have a twenty-year statutory expiration date no later than 2041 if a non-provisional application has been filed for this family and will extend via PCT to Mainland China, Hong Kong and South Korea.
-Any patents that may issue from these families of patent applications will have a twenty-year statutory expiration date no later than 2041 if a non-provisional application has been filed for this family and will extend via PCT to Mainland China, Hong Kong and South Korea.
 Any patents that may issue from these families of patent applications will have a twenty-year statutory expiration date no later than 2041 if a non-provisional application is timely filed, excluding any patent term adjustment or patent term extension, if applicable, that may be available.
-We will only have a license to patent applications in the third and fourth families to the extent that patent applications are filed in countries within
+The fourth patent family is directed to the administration of BT-11.
+A U.S. provisional application has been filed for this family and will extend via PCT to Mainland China, Hong Kong and South Korea.
+Any patents that may issue from these families of patent applications will have a twenty-year statutory expiration date no later than 2041 if a non-provisional application is timely filed, excluding any patent term adjustment or patent term extension, if applicable, that may be available.
+We will only have a license to patent applications in the third and fourth families to the extent that patent applications are filed in countries within the territory of our license prior to applicable deadlines.